 - The pasta press also arrives with a cleaning tool for ease of maintenance after each use.

-- Both devices are manufactured in Italy.
+- Both of these pasta makers are manufactured in Italy.

 KSMPRA Pasta Roller and Cutter in Detail

 As we are reviewing two attachments in one piece, let's take a close look at the KSMPRA roller and cutter first.
+This is a full metal pasta maker attachment labeled as commercial grade.

-What Makes It One of the Best?
+What Makes It One of the Best Pasta Maker Attachments?

 - It is one of many KitchenAid add-ons which will fit their broad line of stand mixers.